Translation from Bulgarian language, translation into Bulgarian language

 Language family: Indo-European, Balto-Slavic, Slavic, South Slavic, Eastern South Slavic, Bulgarian.

-Official language in:
+Official status Official language in: Bulgaria.

 Regulated by: Institute of Bulgarian at the Bulgarian Academy of Sciences (Институт за български език).